Boy Scout Lane

 Boy Scout Lane is an isolated road located in Stevens Point, Wisconsin.
 A number of ghost stories and urban legends have become associated with the road, including the fictional deaths of a troop of Boy Scouts.
-The area has been the subject of several paranormal investigations, and has been a 'haunt' for youths hoping to experience a paranormal event.
+The area has been the subject of several paranormal investigations, and is a popular destination for youths hoping to experience a paranormal event.
 The land surrounding Boy Scout Lane is now privately owned and is off limits to the general public.

 Overview

 Boy Scout Lane is in the Town of Linwood, Portage County, Wisconsin.
 It is located west of the Wisconsin River Golf Club, on West River Drive (West), and is situated between Cemetery Road and Little Chicago Road.
 It is unpaved and about 2500 ft long.

 The road was named Boy Scout Lane because the land that it is located near was once owned by the Boy Scouts of America, who planned to use the land to build a Scout camp.
 Although the camp was never constructed and the land remains woodland, the name was still used.